openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 #### Installing Default Components

-To install OpenVINO Development Tools (see the [What's in the Package](#whats-in-the-package) section of this article) into the existing environment with the deep learning framework used for the model training, run the following command:
+To install OpenVINO Development Tools (see the [What's in the Package](#whats-in-the-package) section of this article) into an existing environment with the deep learning framework used for the model training, run the following command:
 ```
 pip install openvino-dev
 ```